-As each year comes to a close, talent acquisition and recruitment teams worldwide plan their respective strategies for the next 12 months.
+As each year ends, talent acquisition and recruitment teams plan their strategies for the next 12 months.
 The top TA teams tackle several critical tasks and address key areas like:

 - Resolving issues with their hiring processes